Managing surplus cash in your company

 Invest in stocks and shares

-If your limited company is looking for additional income, investments in stocks and shares could be a route to take.
+If your limited company is looking for additional income, investing in stocks and shares could be a route to take.
 However, you must be mindful that investing in the stock market does come with some risk, dependent on investment performance of your portfolio.

-It is generally more tax efficient to make investments personally because you will receive an annual exemption of £12,300 where your capital gains would be tax-free; companies do not receive capital gains annual exemption.
+It is generally more tax efficient to make investments personally because you will receive an annual exemption of £ £3,000 where your capital gains would be tax-free; companies do not receive capital gains annual exemption.

 Speak to a financial advisor or financial planner before you proceed with this option.